okilimnik/etaira-web/README.md

 [source, bash]
 -----
 $ yarn
-$ clojure -M:shadow-cljs watch app
+$ clojure -M:cljs watch app
 -----

 if you don't have `yarn`, use `npm install` instead.